NCAlgebra/NC/DOCUMENTATION/NCAlgebra/NCSimplifyRational.md

 using `NCNormalizeInverse`.

-For each `inv` found in expression, a custom set of rules is constructed based on its associated nc Groebner basis.
+For each `inv` found in expression, a custom set of rules is constructed based on its associated NC Groebner basis.

 For example, if